frozen_string_literal: true +'foo'.upcase! # FrozenError (can't modify frozen String)

 +@ should be changed.

-Updated by sos4nt (Stefan Schüßler) 10 months ago
+Updated by sos4nt (Stefan Schüßler) about 1 year ago

 nobu (Nobuyoshi Nakada) wrote:

 Do you expect

 1.abs #=> 1 -1.abs #=> 1 i = 1 i.abs #=> 1 -i.abs #=> -1 <- not what I'd expect

 i = 1 -1.succ #=> 0 -i.succ #=> -2 <- not what I'd expect